Date: 6 September 2014. Ten Dollars a Day.

 already where I want to be, so am satisfied for the most part with

-There's little I
+There is little I

-eventually I know I'll find what I want at a price I can manage.
+will find what I want at a price I can manage.

 article explains how that system works.]

-I've not seen much of the Keeping
+I have not seen much of the Keeping

 Up With the Jones' syndrome along the waterways.
 All of us are

 here, essentially on vacation.
 There is a level of sharing not so

 In marinas you know your

 them.
 It is more social than many dirt neighborhoods.
 Folks are not so isolated.